 Nicholas Pike started his music career at age seven when he auditioned for and was accepted to the prestigious Canterbury Choir School in England.
 There, aside from singing in the choir, he was required to learn two instruments: one had to be the piano; Nicholas chose the flute as his primary instrument.

 After finishing high school Nicholas came to the U.S. to study at Berklee College of Music in Boston, majoring in composition.
-During the subsequent years in Boston and New York he wrote for and played flute with various bands whose members spanned music greats Bill Frisell, Billy Hart, Hank Roberts, Bill Connors, Nana Vasconcelos and Kenny Werner, among others.
+During the subsequent years in Boston and New York he wrote for and played flute with his band FluteJuice whose members included music greats Bill Frisell, Billy Hart, Hank Roberts and Kenny Werner, among others.
+He also recorded a solo album called Waterlilies, featuring Bill Connors and Nana Vasconcelos.

 Nicholas is known for his innovative use of instruments and sounds to create music.
 An example of this technique is Stephen King’s thriller Sleepwalkers, where he used the rubbing of a crystal wine glass to generate an edgy, metallic sound simulating the cats’ wail.
 When the monster appears, Pike uses a sampled Tibetan mountain pipe played two octaves below its original range giving it an unsettling kind of growl.
 This technique created the “instruments” with which he delivered thematic ideas.